Slab tilings, flips and the triple twist: Possible values of the triple twist

 Consider the surfaces $S_{\beta}$ and $S_{\gamma}$ which are both squares of side $2n$, depicted as red cuts in Figure~\ref{bound6}.
+Note that the top left vertex of a floor on the upper (resp. lower) diagram is of the form $(0,*,0)$ (resp. $(*,0,0)$).
+The surfaces $S_{\beta}$ and $S_{\gamma}$ are depicted in red.

 Look at $S_{\beta}$ from the $y$-axis view.
 We regard each floor of $S_{\beta}$ with only grey pieces (a grey floor) as a domino tiling of an annulus, and we consider the flux with respect to the red cut.
 The flux across $S_{\beta}$ is the sum of the fluxes on all grey floors.
 The flux across $S_{\gamma}$ is defined analogously.
 We see the fluxes across each of the surfaces $S_{\beta}$ and $S_{\gamma}$ are integers in the interval $[-n^2,n^2]$.
 We can choose the fluxes across $S_{\beta}$ and $S_{\gamma}$ to be equal to $u$ and $v$, respectively.
 We call this tiling $\bt=\bt_{u,v}$.

 We now verify $\bt$ satisfies the desired properties.
 We will first see $\Tw_{\kappa_x}(\bt)=\Tw_{\kappa_y}(\bt)=0$.
 Without loss, we prove the first case.
 Consider $\bt_{\kappa_x}$ and refer to Figure~\ref{fig:verdeamarelo}.
 After a sequence of flips, the slabs of $\alpha$ can be made horizontal.
 Slabs from $\beta$ and $\gamma$ from floors from $(2n+1)$-th to $(4n)$-th, that is, where $\beta$ passes through $\gamma$, are transformed into vertical dominoes in $\tilde \bt_{\kappa_x}$.
 These vertical dominoes do not affect the ones from $\alpha$.
 Now, for $1\leq j\leq 2n$, the floors $j$ and $6n+1-j$ in $\tilde \bt_{\kappa_x}$ are equal, except for the vertical dominoes, which have different colors on the floor diagram.
 This means the effects on floors $j$ and $6n+1-j$ cancel.
 Thus, $\Tw_{\kappa_x}(\bt)=0$.